wojtekkw10/JFTTCompiler/README.md

 # Compiler
-Simple compiler for JFTT class at the Wrocław University of Science and Technology
+Compiler for JFTT class at the Wrocław University of Science and Technology

 ## Author
 Wojciech Kwaśniewicz

 ## Dependencies
-By default the file 'input' is used as input for the compiler.
+By default, the file 'input' is used as input for the compiler.
-'output' is the output file of the compiler and the input file for the VM.
+'output' is the output file of the compiler, and the input file for the VM.
 ### openjdk 11.0.5-ea 2019-10-15
 ```shell script
 sudo apt install openjdk-11-jdk